ImAbuSayed/Solar-System-Simulation/README.txt

 Play

 Simulation Instructuion:
-You can see different vYou can see a different view by click on a different planet.iew by click on planet. and
+You can see a different view by click on a different planet.iew by click on planet. and
 Close game Alt+Ctrl+F4.